pmndrs/react-spring/readme.md

 Demo: https://codesandbox.io/embed/oln44nx8xq

 Proof of concept, for now.
 Trying to bridge react-motion and animated.
-React-motion is great, but doesn't interpolate well, non-binary (0 -> 1) animations [get very hard to do](https://github.com/chenglou/react-motion/issues/526) as it can't deal with colors, gradients, paths, etc. Animated is awesome and it can interpolate everything, but the downside is manually having to manage animation-handles, doing the stopping/cleaning chores.
+React-motion is great, but doesn't interpolate well, non-binary (as in shifting from one state to another instead of toggling between 0 and 1) [get very hard to do](https://github.com/chenglou/react-motion/issues/526) as it can't deal with colors, gradients, paths, etc. Animated is awesome and it can interpolate everything, but the downside is manually having to manage animation-handles, doing the stopping/cleaning chores.

 So, this lib has more or less the same api as react-motion (Spring -> Motion, from -> defaultStyles, to -> styles) while you can feed it everything animated can take in (which is used underneath).